Eilean (yacht)

+She is perhaps best known for featuring in the music video of the 1982 song "Rio" by British pop band Duran Duran.
+The band chartered Eilean from a charter company in Antigua, and the music video features footage of the band singing and playing around on the yacht as she speeds across the Caribbean Sea.

+Subsequent damage

+Shortly after the filming of the "Rio" music video, Eilean collided with a ferry, breaking her mizzenmast.
+She then sank on her mooring whilst waiting for repairs.

+Panerai restoration

 In 2006, Angelo Bonati, the CEO of Italian watch manufacturer Panerai saw the boat in English Harbour in a state of disrepair.
 Bonati arranged for the yacht to be restored.
 The boat was sent to a shipyard in Italy for restoration.
 She was re-launched in 2009 as part of an advertising campaign for the Panerai brand.
 In 2012, some members of original Duran Duran lineup were present when Eilean was included in a "classic yacht regatta" in Antigua.